Poetry of the Ordinary

 I appreciate the opportunity to create new photographic work through freelance assignments, self-commissions, and participation in community groups such as Cobb Photographic Society.

 During the Cobb Photographic Society Member Showcase exhibit, 'For the Love of Nature', I sold a print 'Purple Hosta'.
-I arranged to meet the buyer Don Kennedy, (R), at the library and I was to look for him, he'd be wearing a cap.
+I arranged to meet the buyer Don Kennedy, (R), at the library.
+I was to meet him in the lobby and he'd be wearing a cap.

 When Gary Blackwood, (L), arrived I introduced myself only to learn Gary wasn't the buyer.
 We started talking, and then Don arrived.
 Both Don and Gary are veterans and they share a familiarity with the local history of Marietta, and of course, their military service experience.
 Though I'm not from Marietta, Georgia, history intrigues me all the same, because we all can remember when things were different than they are now.

-Photographing different places is one way to capture how things are now for however brief a moment 'now' is.
+Photographing different places captures how things are now, however brief a moment 'now' is.

 Get Outside